tapyu/to-rm-courses/gnss/gnss-signal-processing/README.md

 # GNSS Signal Processing

-This directory contains algorithm solutions for computational exercises on GNSS Signal Processing, taught by Prof. Dr. Felix Antreich at the Institute of Aeronautical Technology.
-The same algorithms are also presented during GMB 2022, taught at the Federal University of Ceará. this material can be found [here].
+This directory contains algorithm solutions for computational exercises on GNSS Signal Processing.
+These algorithms were developed during two events:
+- Galileo Masterclass Brazil (GMB) 2022.
+- The course "GNSS Signal Processing", taught by Prof. Dr. [Felix Antreich], at Aeronautics Institute of Technology, ITA, Brazil.

+The algorithms can be found [here].

-The computational exercises cover the following topics:
+The algorithms cover the following topics:
 - Code and correlation.
 - Signal Acquisition.
 - Parameter tracking.